 Sighle Bhreathnach-Cashell is an artist and curator specialising in interactive installation.
 She holds an MFA from the Piet Zwart Institute in Rotterdam and completed her BA in Environmental Art at the Glasgow School of Art.
 She has both organised and created work for large scale theatrical art events including ‘PROCEDURE’(Belfast) and ‘GAMES NIGHT!’
 (Glasgow).
 From 2008-2009 she co-curated ‘residence’, a rolling program of artist residencies, exhibitions and outreach work in domestic spaces in Belfast, and previously worked as co-director and Studio Manager at Platform Arts, Belfast.

-Eoin Dara is currently Curator at the MAC Belfast and has recently been appointed Head of Exhibitions at DCA (Scotland).
-At the MAC, Eoin has staged major exhibition projects such as Felix Gonzalez-Torres: This Place, the largest presentation of the artist’s work in Ireland to date.
+Eoin Dara is a curator based in Belfast and Dundee.
+He was recently appointed Head of Exhibitions at Dundee Contemporary Arts (DCA).
+In his previous position as Curator at the MAC Belfast, Eoin has staged major exhibition projects such as Felix Gonzalez-Torres: This Place, the largest presentation of the artist’s work in Ireland to date.
 He has also worked on commissioning projects from artists such as Barbara Knezevic, Liam Crichton, Mariah Garnett, Stuart Brisley, Kara Walker and Johanna Billing, as well as delivered exhibitions of work by David Hockney, Peter Doig, Andy Warhol, Sophie Calle and Robert Therrien.

 A former student of University of Edinburgh, Eoin studied Art History and English Literature and is an alumnus of the Independent Curators International Curatorial Intensive programme.
 He was previously a director of Catalyst Arts, and continues to work independently as one fifth of the Household curatorial collective, organising projects that encourage people to reconsider how they view and interact with art in city spaces.
 He has delivered lectures, talks, and contributed to panel discussions at the invitation of institutions such as Tate, University of Ulster, Manchester School of Art, Liverpool John Moores University, and the Irish Museum of Modern Art, and regularly organises public programmes of talks, performances, and screenings developing discourse around contemporary curatorial and artistic practice.

-Ciara Hickey is the Curator of Belfast Exposed Photography Gallery.
-She curates and manages numerous gallery exhibitions and public programmes, including the Belfast Exposed Futures programme, which supports photographers working in Northern Ireland by developing and promoting their work internationally.
+Ciara Hickey was recently appointed Adult Programmes Producer at Hillsborough Castle.
+In her previous role as Curator of Belfast Exposed Photography she curated and managed numerous gallery exhibitions and public programmes, including the Belfast Exposed Futures programme, which supports photographers working in Northern Ireland by developing and promoting their work internationally.
 Recent exhibitions/commissions include Welcome to Belfast (Martin Parr), and Beyond Maps & Atlases (Bertien van Manen).

 She writes regularly on art and photography, and previously designed the public programmes at Ormeau Baths Gallery.
 In 2013 Ciara completed a Masters at NCAD, Dublin entitled ‘Art in the Contemporary World’, where one of her key areas of research was the domestic space as a site in which to make and experience art.
 Before co-founding Household Collective she co-curated Space Delawab in her home in Belfast from 2008-2010.